xzhou110/lending_club_loans_default_prediction/README.md

 ## Project Structure

-The project is divided into various notebooks and utility scripts for different stages of the data science pipeline, as follows:
+The project is divided into various scripts and classes for different stages of the data science pipeline, as follows:

-1. **Data Cleansing and Transformation**: `data_cleansing_new.ipynb` script handles the data cleanup and transformation steps required to prepare the data for further analysis.
+1. **Data Preprocessing**: `data_preprocessing.py` handles the data cleanup, transformation, and preprocessing steps required to prepare the data for further analysis.

-2. **Machine Learning Analysis and Visualization**: `modeling_new.ipynb` script contains the machine learning analysis and visualization of the processed data.

-3. **Utilities**: These scripts provide auxiliary functions for the project.
-   - `data_preprocessing.py`: Contains functions for data preprocessing.
-   - `feature_selection.py`: Contains functions for feature selection.
+2. **Feature Selection**: `feature_selection.py` contains functions for selecting the most relevant features for the machine learning models.
-   - `classification_models.py`: Contains functions for training and evaluating various classification models.
+3. **Modeling**: `classification_models.py` contains functions for training, evaluating and selecting various classification models.
+4. **Machine Learning Pipeline**: `ml_pipeline.py` is a Python class that consolidates all the individual functions from the preprocessing, feature selection, and modeling scripts.
+This class provides a unified and streamlined interface for the entire machine learning pipeline.

 ## Project Design

-The project began with data cleanup and transformation to prepare the data for further analysis.
-Multiple machine learning algorithms were then used to create baseline models for the prediction task.
-The most promising models were selected for optimization, with multiple iterations performed for hyperparameter tuning.
+The project begins with data preprocessing to prepare the data for further analysis.
+The most relevant features are then selected using the Recursive Feature Elimination with Cross-Validation (RFECV) method.
+Multiple machine learning algorithms are then used to create models for the prediction task.
+The most promising models are selected for optimization, with multiple iterations performed for hyperparameter tuning.

 ## Tools Utilized

-- **Programming**: The project utilizes Python and a range of data science libraries, including pandas, numpy, matplotlib, among others.
+- **Programming**: The project utilizes Python and a range of data science libraries, including pandas, numpy, scikit-learn, among others.
 - **Modeling**: Scikit-learn was used for machine learning model creation.
+Recursive Feature Elimination with Cross-Validation (RFECV) was used for feature selection.
 - **Visualization**: Matplotlib was used for data visualization.
-Additionally, ROC Curve and Confusion Matrix were used for model performance visualization.
+Additionally, ROC Curve, Confusion Matrix, and Precision-Recall Curve were used for model performance visualization.

 ## Data Source